Guidelines for the wearing of the Poppy

 As November 11th, Remembrance Day approaches, here is some poppy etiquette and history.

-Poppies are worn from the last Friday of October until the 11th of November.
+Poppies are worn from the last Friday of October (today) until the 11th of November.
 On Remembrance Day, you may leave your poppy at the cenotaph if you wish, but they should be removed from your uniform after the services are complete.
-Poppies should be worn on the left lapel of a business suit, centered on the left pocket of the uniform shirt, or on the left breast of your outerwear if there is no pocket.
+Poppies should be worn on the left lapel of a business suit, centered above the left pocket of the uniform shirt, or on the left breast of your outerwear if there is no pocket.
+Please see the photo for a guideline on wearing the poppy.

 Also: “It is the position of the Legion that the Poppy is the sacred symbol of Remembrance and should not be defaced in any way.
 No other pin, therefore, should be used to attach it to clothing.” use a simple unadorned silver pin in place of the pin that comes with the poppy, but never anything else.
 Please see the attached picture for reference on where to attach your poppies on your work uniforms.
 They may also be worn on fleece jackets, centred on the left side, but should not be worn on the outer (yellow raincoat) jacket to avoid damage to the coat.